 - Heavy sweating

 If you do make it through withdrawal, it is important that you recognize that just because your body has physically withdrawn from the substances, you are not free from your addiction.
 Remember, drug and alcohol use is a symptom of an internal condition that needs to be treated.
-Seeking out treatment after you have detoxed your body and have gone through withdrawal, is paramount to you staying sober because you will begin treating this internal condition that causes you to use in the first place.
+Seeking out treatment after you have detoxed your body and have gone through withdrawal is paramount for long-term sobriety because you will begin treating this internal condition that caused you to use in the first place.
 You have to get help if you want to protect yourself from ever going through this again.

-We know withdrawal is agonizing.
-It is unpleasant, miserable, and uncomfortable.
+Withdrawal is unpleasant, miserable and uncomfortable.
 If you are addicted to drugs or alcohol, we hope you only have to go through it once.
-The way you will ensure that is by getting medical help for your withdrawal symptoms through a drug and alcohol rehab, detox, and then treating your internal condition by seeking out drug treatment.
+The way you will ensure that is by getting medical help for your withdrawal symptoms through a drug and alcohol rehab with mental health therapy.
 If you want to learn more, call us today at GateHouse Treatment.

 If you or a loved one are suffering from substance use withdrawals and are looking for treatment, we can help!